JunkangZhang/RetinalSegReg/README.md

 **NOTE #2**: The pair of `30-30.jpg` & `30.jpg` in `./retina/FFAPCFIDP/normal/` is not used due to wrong image. <br>
 **NOTE #3**: It seems the folders' names has been changed to upper cases in the latest version.
 Please change them to lower cases on Linux-based systems. <br>

-For this dataset, we use pairs with odd numbers for training and even numbers for testing.
+For this dataset, we use pairs with odd indices for training and even ones for testing.

 #### (2) Coarse alignment for images pairs
 For each pair of images, we obtain the coarse alignment as an affine transformation matrix (2\*3) which is based on 3 pairs of manually labeled corresponding points.
 The matrices are stored in [`FFAPCFIDP_affine.csv`](https://github.com/JunkangZhang/RetinalSegReg/blob/master/FFAPCFIDP_affine.csv).  <br>